eliasjoshuaowen/panther-migration/README-tracker.md

 * Changed timestamp to date and time column
 * Removed study name column (it is the same for the entire dataset)

 Set up Pycharm environment.
 Installed pandas, numpy and scipy - needed terminal debugging (powershell/Windows and Pycharm terminal) due to several PATH and directory errors.
 I then loaded the CSV data files sourced from Movebank.
-This required install of csv editor plugin due to Pycharm having difficulty reading the file.
+This required install of CSV editor plugin due to Pycharm having difficulty reading the file.
 * Started writing the Python code in Pycharm to read the CSV
 * In Python, extracted latitude and longitude data
 * Built KDTree for spatial data
 * Created function find_nearest_town which searches for a point in the tree nearest to a given latitude and longitude, selects matching row in df using df.iloc[idx] and returns nearest town name, region code, and country code
+* Received name errors so neededto clean columns using str.strip() and assert to test
+* I then used a for try except loop to iterate through the dataframe to process each row and print for any errors.
+I then exported the results to a CSV file.
+* I cleaned up a few typos in the CSV file.
+The CSV file was now ready for use.